Fast approximations of pseudo-observations in the context of right-censoring and interval-censoring: Simulation studies for the Restricted Mean Survival Time

-We first assume Model~\eqref{simuRC} with the same values of $\sigma$ and $\tau$.
+We assume Model~\eqref{simuRC} with the same values of $\sigma$ and $\tau$.
 Then, in order to simulate interval-censored data, a total of $K=5$ visits were simulated such that $V_1\sim\mathcal U[0,6]$ and $V_k=V_{k-1}+ U[0,2]$, for $k=2,\ldots,K$.
 The observations for which $T^*_i<V_1$ correspond to left-censored observations with $L_i=0$ and $R_i=V_1$, the observations for which $T^*_i>V_K$ correspond to right-censored observations with $L_i=V_K$ and $R_i=\infty$, and the observations for which $V_{k-1}<T^*_i<V_{k}$ ($k=2,\ldots, K$) correspond to strictly interval-censored observations with $L_i=V_{k-1}$ and $R_i=V_{k}$.
 This resulted in $14.6\%$ of left-censored data, $52.07\%$ of interval-censored data and $33.33\%$ of right-censored data.
 For interval-censored data, the average length of the intervals was approximately equal to $1.34$.
 The pch model with cuts equal to $4, 5, 6, 7$ was used for the computation of the survival estimator.
 The pseudo-observations were generated based on the standard jackknife and on the approximated formulas and the results for the RMST model are presented in Table~\ref{simu:IC}.

 Again the results between the jackknife and the approximate formula are almost identical while there is a huge gain in terms of computational time for the approximated formula.
-The approximated formula is $1\,688$, $2\,131$, and $3\,901$ times faster than the jackknife method for $n=200$, $n=500$ and $n=1,000$ respectively.
+The approximated formula is $107$, $198$ and $310$ times faster than the jackknife method for $n=200$, $n=500$ and $n=1,000$ respectively.
 It should be noted that the cuts must be carefully chosen in the pch model.
 In particular, the regularity conditions of Equation~\eqref{eq:condIC} must be satisfied.
 If there are only few values of $L_i$ and $R_i$ that intersect a cut $[c_{k-1},c_k]$ or if the proportion of $L_i$'s such that $L_i>c_{k-1}$ is too low then the pseudo-values can be incorrect (both for the jackknife method or using our approximated formula) which will in turn result in a poor performance of the parameters estimation.
 On the other hand, if the regularity conditions hold, the choice of the cuts will only have a minor impact on the performance of the estimator of $\beta_0$ and will lead to similar results.
+A supplementary simulation scenario for interval-censored data with $\tau$ equal to infinity is also presented in the Supporting Information.